appsfactorygmbh/project-metadata-platform-backend/README.md

     ```

 6. Commit the generated migration files.
 The files can be found in the `ProjectMetadataPlatform.Infrastructure/Migrations` directory.
-7. Push the changes to gitlab and create a merge request using the `DB-Migration` description template.
+7. Push the changes to github and create a merge request.
 8. Run the following command to create the migration script, then add it to the merge request description:

     With powershell: